Explaining Sustained Blockchain Decentralization with Quasi-Experiments: The Resource Flexibility of Consensus Mechanisms: Methodology

 In addition to estimating the treatment effects before and after the shocks, we aimed to estimate the dynamics of decentralization after the shocks by identifying the leading and lagging treatment effects.
 In our context, this analysis reveals if the blockchain recovered from the shock and, if so, how quickly.
 Thus, we modified Equation \ref{eq_did} by summing over the time-shifted treatment effects as specified by

 where $\lambda$ is the lead and lag effects for $\lambda<0$ and $\lambda>0$, respectively and $T$ is the maximum lead and lag.

 \paragraph{Synthetic Difference-in-Difference (SDiD) Estimation} For the infrastructure shock of Hetzner's shutdown of Solana nodes, Solana exhibited no comparable control due to its unique entropy measures, which were significantly higher than those of other blockchains.
 Thus, we employ a synthetic difference-in-difference (SDiD) estimation approach using a synthetic control \citep{arkhangelsky2021synthetic}.
-This control is constructed as a weighted sum of the entropy values from four other Proof-of-Stake blockchains: Ethereum, Gnosis, BNB, and Ronin.
-The purpose of the synthetic control is to create an optimally estimated counterfactual to Solana’s decentralization scenario in the absence of Hetzner's shutdown.
+This control is constructed as a weighted sum of the entropy values from four other blockchains: Ethereum, Gnosis, BNB, and Ronin.
+While these blockchains vary in their consensus mechanisms during the analysis period (Ethereum had recently transitioned to PoS, Gnosis used PoA before transitioning to PoS in December 2022, and BNB and Ronin used delegated or authority-based validation), all represent alternative blockchain networks that were \textit{not} affected by the Hetzner shutdown and thus serve as plausible counterfactuals for Solana's trajectory.
+The synthetic DiD method assigns weights to donor units based on pre-treatment fit \citep{arkhangelsky2021synthetic}, so chains that poorly match Solana's pre-treatment dynamics receive low weight, mitigating concerns about donor pool composition.
+The estimated weights are Gnosis (0.284), Ronin (0.282), BNB (0.280), and Ethereum (0.154), indicating that the four donor chains contribute roughly equally to the synthetic control.

 The SDiD model is specified as follows:

 where $\text{Y}_{it}$ represents the decentralization of blockchain $i$ at time $t$ (see Section~\ref{sec_variable}), $\tau_{it}$ is the treatment effect of Hetzner's shutdown on the unit $i$ at time $t$, $\text{Treatment}_{it}$ is a binary indicator which equals 1 for Solana post-shutdown and 0 otherwise, $\text{Chain}_i$ is the blockchain fixed effects, and $\epsilon_{it}$ is the error term.
 To estimate the average treatment effect $\tau$ where the treatment was applied, we calculate $\tau$ as the average of $\tau_{it}$ over the observations with $\text{Treatment}_{it}=1$.
 All treated units begin treatment simultaneously.
 We computed the synthetic DiD estimators using the R package \verb|synthdid| \citep{arkhangelsky2021synthetic}.